-0 Connect to Serv ver
+00 Connect to Ser rver

 Server Address:

-smb://192.168 .1.50/pcclient + 0.
+smb://192.16 .1.50/pcclient + 0.

 Favorite Servers:

-Remove (Browse Connect
+Remove Browse Connect

-- and the trade trade of the second
+and the first statement of the

 - 4. Enter password information if requested. - 5.
 Drag the PCClient package over to the local hard disk's global Applications folder.
 The copy process will commence. - 6.
 Control-click on the newly copied PCClient application in the Applications directory.
 Select Show Package Contents. - 7.
 Browse to Contents/Resources/. - 8.
 Double-click on the install-login-hook.command script.